Central Tower (Ulaanbaatar)

-The building is rated as grade-A commercial office tower, which has high quality and service standards.
-It is occupied by several notable luxury goods companies, such as Louis Vuitton, Zegna, Hugo Boss, Montblanc, and Ulysse Nardin.
-The building is also used as the headquarters for Unitel, the country's tech company.
+The building is classified as a Grade A commercial office tower, reflecting high quality and service standards.
+It is occupied by several notable luxury goods companies, including Louis Vuitton, Zegna, Hugo Boss, Montblanc, and Ulysse Nardin.
+The structure also serves as the headquarters for Unitel, which is a leading technology company in the country.
+Originally planned to open as a Shangri-La hotel, the skyscraper was converted into an office building before its completion.

-There is a Marco Polo statue in front of the building.
-It was built in 2011 by sculptor Denzen Barsbold.
+A statue of Marco Polo is located in front of the building.
+It was sculpted by Denzen Barsbold and completed in 2011.